GoogleCloudPlatform/php-docs-samples/CONTRIBUTING.md

 ```

 ### Environment variables
 Some tests require specific environment variables to run.
-They will skip the tests
+PHPUnit will skip the tests
 if these environment variables are not found.
 Run `phpunit -v` for a message detailing
 which environment variables are missing.
 Then you can set those environent variables
 to run against any sample project as follows: